dulrich/ulrichdev/content/2014-08-03-we-are-online.md

-# 2014-08-04 -- Site is Online, Now All it Needs is Everything #
+# 2014-08-04 &ndash; Site is Online, Now All it Needs is Everything

 What's done:
 * basic server: coffeescript, express, consolidate, the whole nine yards